-Due to the surplus of particular models of aircraft in the market, such as the S92, the fair market value of certain of our helicopters has declined in recent periods and may decline further in the future.
+Surplus of particular models of aircraft in the market may cause a decline in the fair market value of certain of our helicopters.
 A decline in helicopter values could result in asset impairment charges, breaches of loan covenants or lower proceeds upon helicopter sales, any of which could have a material adverse effect on our business, financial condition and results of operations.